The crazy thing about living a simple life is how hard it is to do. So I’m sharing some of the lessons we learned along the way.

 Where was I?
 Oh, yes, we did sell the house and a lot of stuff!
 Anything left over was donated.

 Finally, we were going to realize our dream of living a simple life.

 Below is the result of many hours on Instagram and Pinterest.
-Many hours watching Fixer Upper and many broken pencils and lots of graph paper.
+I spent many hours watching Fixer Upper and many broken pencils, and lots of graph paper.

 Having a lot of outdoor space was essential to our plan.
 Our front porch and screened porch cover the entire front of the house.

-Finally, we move into the house with these grand plans to keep the house very basic and simple!
+Finally, we move into the house with these grand plans to keep the house simple!

 Simple Living – “minimalism, refraining from Luxury and Indulgence”!

 Then I start to decorate, and guess what?

 I decide that I need more essentials!
 So I began to hunt at barn sales, vintage shops, and thrift stores.